bbatsov/batsov.com/_posts/2012-04-06-melpa-homebrew-emacs-edition.markdown

 of MELPA instead of Marmalade.

 Together we can turn MELPA into the most extensive and robust community-supported `package.el` repo!
-Emacs users deserve one of those! :-)
+Emacs users deserve one of those! :smile: